 Traumatic brain injury (TBI) is a leading cause of death and disability among children in New Jersey and throughout the country.

-As the U.S. Centers for Disease Control and Prevention (CDC) reports, the rate of emergency room TBI-related visits is highest among children ages four and younger.
+As the U.S. Centers for Disease Control and Prevention (CDC) reports, the rate of emergency room TBI-related visits is higher among children than among any other age group.

-A traumatic brain injury can have an immediate effect on a child’s cognition, which may be accompanied by a variety of physical side effects, too.
+A traumatic brain injury can immediately affect a child’s cognition, which may be accompanied by a variety of physical side effects, too.
 However, the most alarming aspect of child brain injuries is the long-term impact.

 Common Types of Childhood Head Injuries

 Children are curious creatures.
-They may get themselves into potentially dangerous situations where a head injury may result.
+They may get themselves into potentially dangerous situations that result in a head injury.

-However, not all brain injuries are the fault of a child.
+However, not all brain injuries are the child’s fault.
 In some cases, a child may incur a head injury because of the negligence of an adult.